Ryael/avarice/README.md

 | #8 	| `iadd` should return assigned and updated (x, y) coordinates to reflect the movement of the player. 	| `iadd` was not returning the assigned and updated (x, y) coordinates. 	| The updated (x, y) coordinates were not being returned. 	| Add `return self`. 	| [6011328](https://github.com/Ryael/avarice/commit/6011328dbf9d58716a4098c41b6d004db32b782d) 	|
 | #9 	| First question should repeat even if the input is invalid (neither yes nor no). 	| Invalid input during the first question causes the game to end. 	| No `while` loop to check for invalid inputs. 	| Add a `while True` loop.	| [7b5249c](https://github.com/Ryael/avarice/commit/7b5249c7984fdb7c3030983d79429429c15713ec) 	|
 | #10 	| When asked if the player wants a briefing, an invalid input should prompt the user for another input. 	| When asked if the player wants a briefing, an invalid input prints a statement saying that the input has to be a Yes or a No, however the briefing is still skipped and the game continues. 	| No `while` loop to check for invalid inputs. 	| Add a `while True` loop. 	| [b77eb2e](https://github.com/Ryael/avarice/commit/b77eb2e07a894516c0010a55f70e7e7c79d0616e) 	|

+No other bugs were found at the time of submission.

 [Back to top &uarr;](#avarice)
 <hr>